 At Roger Williams University, we embrace all cultures and backgrounds and further a civil discourse across global perspectives.
-The Intercultural Center lives that vision by providing a student-centered space with the motto “Welcoming people of all nationalities, faiths and personal identities.”
+The Intercultural Center is a resource we offer that gives life to that vision by providing a student-centered space with the motto “Welcoming people of all nationalities, faiths and personal identities.”
 Distinct from universities that organize their offices around separate social identities, the Intercultural Center provides a common space that houses staff with expertise in multicultural, international and LGBT student affairs.
 The Intercultural Center also houses the Spiritual Life Office with the University Multifaith Chaplain and several affiliated chaplains.
 Together this group offers interfaith activities to help students receive spiritual support and gain religious literacy.

 The mission of the Intercultural Center is to develop world citizens capable of critical thinking, compassion and respect for differences.

 Who We Are